Creating Solid Ranch & Arena Horse Prospects

 Where are you located?

-Ranch work: Various ranches in Nevada, Oregon, and Idaho
+Ontario, OR, and various ranches in Nevada, Oregon, and Idaho

 Whose training methods do you use?